 The bottle should be inverted;

-The required dose of PHEBURANE (see section 4.2) should be taken from the bottle (equivalent to the number of grams sodium phenylbutyrate as prescribed and according to the amount to be given with the respective meal) with the use of the dosing syringe;
+The required dose of PHEBURANE oral solution (see section 4.2) should be taken from the bottle (equivalent to the number of grams sodium phenylbutyrate as prescribed and according to the amount to be given with the respective meal) with the use of the dosing syringe;

 The dosing syringe with PHEBURANE should be detached from the bottle adapter and the quantity of PHEBURANE oral solution should then be poured from the dosing syringe into a glass with minimum 20 ml of water;

 PHEBURANE oral solution tastes neutral.
-In order to improve the taste, one drop of the preferred flavour topping can be added to the content of the glass of water; swirled gently, and then consumed (If one drop of flavour topping would not provide the taste intensity, patient could use 2 drops);
+In order to improve the taste, one drop of the preferred flavour topping can be added to the content of the glass of water; swirled gently, and then consumed (If one drop of flavour topping would not provide the taste intensity, patient could use 2 drops).
+The solution with the lemon-mint flavour topping is less viscous than the one with blackcurrant flavour topping and may lead to adding of more than 2 drops.
+Therefore, it is recommended to carefully measure the lemon-mint topping and ensure that only one drop is added.

 The bottle with PHEBURANE oral solution should be closed, without removing the bottle adapter inserted in the neck of the bottle.